Overview of angle grinders

 You’ll find angle grinders anywhere power tools are sold.
-Larger grinders are available, but the popular 4-in. and 4-1/2 in. grinders are the right size for most tasks.
-You can buy very inexpensive angle grinders, but for frequent use or for demanding jobs like cutting stucco or cement, I’d recommend spending a little more for a grinder with a more powerful motor (look for a motor that draws 5 to 9 amps).
+Larger hand grinders are available, but the popular 4-in. and 4-1/2 in. grinders are the right size for most tasks.
+You can buy very inexpensive angle grinder tool, but for frequent use or for demanding jobs like cutting stucco or cement, I’d recommend spending a little more for a grinder with a more powerful motor (look for a motor that draws 5 to 9 amps).

 The ability to handle different wheels and accessories is what makes angle grinders so versatile.
 Your angle grinder includes a spindle washer and spindle nut that you’ll install in different configurations to accommodate thicker or thinner wheels or remove altogether when you screw wire wheels and cups onto the threaded spindle.
 Consult your manual for instructions on mounting wheels and accessories.

 You’ll find abrasive wheels for an angular grinder in any hardware store or home center.
 Although the wheels all look similar, they’re designed for different tasks.
 Read the labels.

 Photo 1: Use a wire brush for cleaning

 Clean rust and caked-on cement and dirt from garden tools with a wire cup.
 Secure the work with clamps or a vise.
 Make sure the brush is spinning away from, not into, the edge.
 Otherwise, the brush can catch on the edge and cause the grinder to kick back at you.

 Photo 2: Paint removal

 Remove paint with a wire wheel.
 Again, be careful to work away from, not into, sharp edges.
 Wire wheels fit into crevices and tight areas.